-After what’s felt like an incredibly long school year, summer break is finally here.
+After another long school year, summer break is finally here.
 And while we all enjoy the longer days and extra family time, keeping kids entertained all summer can be exhausting.
-Make the most of the next few month with this guide.
+Make the most of the next few months with this guide.
 It’s filled with summer activities for kids, for days spent at home and away.

 Make a Summer Bucket List

 Ask your kids what they’d like to do this summer.
 Crafting a bucket list of ideas is fun, creates excitement and helps ensure they get everything they want out of the season.
 Make sure to spread activities out over the course of the summer so the kiddos will always have something to look forward to.
 This will also help stave off boredom and the feeling that summer is slipping away.

 Get inspiration for your summer bucket list.